Mary Garrett Hay: Republican politics

 Hay became one of the first women in the Eastern United States to join a political party when she became a Republican.
 She served as chair of the Republican Women's National Executive Committee in 1919 and 1920.
 Hay ensured that women's suffrage remained an important plank in the Republican Party of the time.
 She encouraged other women to join the party.
 In 1920, Hay and Catt cast ballots for the first time for president, together.

+During the 1910s, Hay was considered as a potential presidential candidate.

 Later life and legacy

 Hay died in Pelham at home of a heart attack.
 She was found by Catt inside of their home.
 Catt created a monument to Hay where she was buried in Woodlawn Cemetery.
 After Catt died in 1947, she was buried next to Hay.
 Their headstone reads, "Here lie two, united in friendship for 38 years through constant service to a great cause".

 A historic marker honoring Hay was unveiled in the town square in Charlestown on November 15, 2021.